The revised taxonomy provides an easy to follow guide for creating learning objectives that are aligned to various learning levels.

 How not to use the taxonomy!

 Learning objectives should underpin your course design but the ideal audience for a formal learning objective is the instructional designer, not the learner.
 The resulting objectives can be a little abstract if they are offered as a list of bullet points at the start of a digital learning module.
-An effective method for starting a module is to present a problem that requires solution or a goal to be reached.
+An effective method for starting a module is to present a goal to be reached or a problem that requires resolution.

 Helps you to write learning objectives.
 An essential part of the Instructional Design toolkit. “